sensei-hacker/inavwiki/GPS--and-Compass-setup.md

 INAV supports Ublox, DJI NAZA, and NMEA.
 NMEA is not recommended for navigation, due to its slower update rate.

-Recommended GPS are M8N versions.
+Recommended GPS are M8N or later models.

 Modules known to work reasonably well:
 * [Beitian BN-880](https://inavflight.com/shop/p/BN880)